-Italian Symphony in A, Opus 90 – Movement 4, Saltarello
+Italian Symphony in A, Op 90 – Movement 4, Saltarello

 The Saltarello from the Italian Symphony combines two rural Italian dance forms – the saltarello and the tarantella, both of which are light and highly energetic dances.
 This movement opens with a quick articulated flute duet of the main theme, which is a favorite excerpt used for flute orchestra auditions.
 Notice the overall lightness of sound throughout this movement, which makes the louder, punctuated sections even more pronounced.

 Mendelssohn composed the Overture to Midsummer Night’s Dream when he was 17 years old – he was reading Shakespeare’s play with his sister, Fanny.
 King Frederick William commissioned Mendelssohn to expand upon the overture, resulting in one of Mendelssohn’s best known works.
 The Wedding March from Midsummer Night’s Dream is often used in weddings today.